South Sandwich Islands

-The South Sandwich Islands (Islas Sandwich del Sur) are a chain of uninhabited volcanic islands in the South Atlantic Ocean.
+The South Sandwich Islands are a chain of uninhabited volcanic islands in the South Atlantic Ocean.
 They are administered as part of the British Overseas Territory of South Georgia and the South Sandwich Islands.
 The chain lies in the sub-Antarctic region, about 700 km southeast of South Georgia and 1700 km northeast from the tip of the Antarctic Peninsula.

 The archipelago comprises 11 main islands forming an island arc running north–south, the largest being Montagu at 110 km2.
 It is divided into four groups, from north to south: The Traversay, Candlemas and Central Islands (Saunders, Montagu, and Bristol), and Southern Thule.

 The archipelago is prone to violent earthquakes.
 Over the previous century, nine M 7+ earthquakes have occurred here, the most recent being the M 8.1 in August 2021.
-None of these earthquakes are known to have caused fatalities due to their remote location.
+None of these earthquakes are known to have caused fatalities due to their remote location in the Southern Ocean.